mojaloop/documentation/vuepress/docs/api/fspiop/logical-data-model.md

 This document specifies the logical data model used by Open API (Application Programming Interface) for FSP (Financial Service Provider) Interoperability (hereafter cited as “the API”).

-Section 3 lists elements used by each service.
+The [Services Elements](#api-services-elements) section lists elements used by each service.

-Section 4 describes the data model in terms of basic elements, simple data types and complex data types.
+The [Supporting Data Model](#api-supporting-data-model) section describes the data model in terms of basic elements, simple data types and complex data types.

 ### Open API for FSP Interoperability Specification